WGN-TV: Independence (1956–1995)

 On June 27, 1961, the operations of WGN-TV and WGN radio were relocated to the WGN Mid-America Broadcast Center (now known as WGN Studios), a two-story, 95,000 sqft complex in Chicago's North Center community.
-The Broadcast Center, which began housing some local program production on January 16 of that year, was developed for color broadcasting, allowing the station to televise live studio shows, as well as Chicago Cubs and White Sox baseball games in the format.
-It was also designed to provide a safe location to conduct broadcasts in the event of a hostile attack targeting downtown Chicago.
-It houses three main production soundstages, as well as two additional soundstages that were originally used as sound recording studios for WGN Radio.
+The Broadcast Center, which began hosting some local productions on January 16 of that year, was developed for color broadcasting, allowing the station to broadcast live studio shows, and Chicago Cubs and White Sox baseball games, in color.
+It was also designed to provide a safe location to conduct broadcasts in the event of an attack on downtown Chicago.
+It houses three main production soundstages and two additional soundstages that were originally used as sound-recording studios for WGN Radio.
 (Note: WGN moved to the Pioneer Court extension on North Michigan Avenue in 1986, before eventually resuming operations at the Tribune Tower in October 2012.)
-The Tribune Company repurposed the former Centennial Building facility for the Chicago American, where the newspaper maintained office and publishing operations until it ceased publication in 1974.
-An adjacent 20,000 sqft, single-story building that housed certain non-production-related operations for the WGN stations was annexed into the facility (expanding the complex to 14.4 acre) in 1966.
+The Tribune Company repurposed the former Centennial Building facility for the newspaper Chicago American, which it used until the newspaper ceased publication in 1974.
+An adjacent 20,000 sqft, single-story building that housed non-production-related operations for the WGN stations was annexed to the facility, expanding the complex to 14.4 acre, in 1966.
 (Note: Tribune sold the complex to a joint venture between local real estate firms R2 Companies and Polsky Holdings for $22.25 million on January 31, 2017, in a deal that allowed WGN-TV to lease the property for a minimum of ten years.)

-In subsequent years, the Tribune Company gradually expanded its broadcasting unit, of which WGN-TV-AM served as its flagship stations.
-In 1964, the company started Mid-America Video Tape Productions, which would later become WGN Continental Productions.
-The group became known as the Tribune Broadcasting Company in January 1981, but retained the WGN Continental moniker as its de facto business name until 1984, and as the licensee for WGN-TV and WGN Radio thereafter.
+The Tribune Company gradually expanded its broadcasting unit, of which WGN-TV-AM served as its flagship station.
+In 1964, the company started Mid-America Video Tape Productions, which later became WGN Continental Productions.
+The group became known as the Tribune Broadcasting Company in January 1981, but retained the moniker WGN Continental as its de facto business name until 1984, and as the licensee for WGN-TV and WGN Radio thereafter.